Nickguitar/Jquery-File-Tree-1.6.6-Path-Traversal/README.md

 The jQueryFileTree <1.6.6 plugin for Wordpress default settings fail to parse the user data causing a path traversal vulnerability.

-This allows an attacker to list all the filesnames of all readabçe folders of the webserver.
+This allows an attacker to list all the filesnames of all readable folders of the webserver.

-Added to a local file inclusion attack this can lead to arbitrarily download any readable file of the server.
+Added to a local file inclusion or local file disclosure attack this can lead to arbitrarily download any readable file of the server.

 # Usage